As schools are forced to close, neither Democrats nor Republicans want to end remote learning limitations

 Lawmakers on both sides of the aisle tell KSN there are no discussions to reverse the remote learning limitations, and neither side seems to want that policy to change.

-Kansas Senate Minority Whip Sen. Pat Pettey (D) explained, “I’m almost glad that we passed this because now we can’t blame them for being virtual, even though they don’t have the choice.
-If they did, they would be blamed.”
+“I’m almost glad that we passed this because now we can’t blame them for being virtual, even though they don’t have the choice.
+If they did, they would be blamed,” Kansas Senate Minority Whip Sen. Pat Pettey, D-Kansas City, explained.

-If a school district believes it needs to go remote for more than 40 hours to help battle CVOID-19, it would have to get a waiver from the Kansas State Department of Education.
+If a school district believes it needs to go remote for more than 40 hours to help battle COVID-19, it would have to get a waiver from the Kansas State Department of Education.

 KSDE’s Deputy Commissioner, Craig Neuenswander, believes loosening regulations for substitutes could help keep schools open.

-Neuenswander explained, “I do believe we will more substitutes available relatively quickly.
-Our agency is allowing people to take a day each week to substitute if they would like to do that.”
+“I do believe we will more substitutes available relatively quickly.
+Our agency is allowing people to take a day each week to substitute if they would like to do that,” Neuenswander explained.

 However, Neuenswander said school districts must be in session for 1,116 hours every year.
 If they can’t reach that number, they would be forced to extend the school year.